-Basic earnings (loss) per share is calculated by dividing the income(loss) available to common shareholders by the weighted average number of common shares outstanding during the period.
+Basic earnings (loss) per share is calculated by dividing the income (loss) available to common shareholders by the weighted average number of common shares outstanding during the prior 6-month period.
 For all periods presented, income (loss) available to common shareholders equals the reported income (loss) attributable to the shareholders of the Company.